numisveinsson/SeqSeg/seqseg/tutorial/tutorial.md

 Note that the model was trained on a dataset of images in centimeters.
 If you are running inference on images in millimeters, you will need to specify the `-unit mm` and `-scale 0.1` flag when running the segmentation script.

 You will need to specify the path to the downloaded directory `nnUNet_results` when running the segmentation script.
+- For example, you can place the downloaded directory in the same directory as the `SeqSeg` cloned repository, and specify the path as `-nnunet_results_path ../nnUNet_results/`.
+See the example below for more details. 📂

 Note: make sure to unzip the downloaded file.
 - On windows, you can use the built-in unzip functionality by right-clicking the file and selecting "Extract All".